9 Industrial

 9.2.1 2021 county and subsector breakdown

-Industry accounted for 25.2% of total emissions in the 11-county region in 2021.
-County emissions vary widely and seemingly randomly due to the point source approach of industrial emissions, as opposed to the demand-side approach of electricity, residential building fuel, waste, and functionally on-road transportation.
-The largest example is that two oil refineries in Dakota County account for 36.1% of industrial emissions in 2021.
+Industrial point-source emissions (i.e. excluding electricity usage and utility provided natural gas) accounted for 11.8% of total emissions in the 11-county region in 2021.
+County emissions vary widely due to the point source approach of industrial emissions, as opposed to the demand-side approach of electricity, residential building fuel, waste, and functionally on-road transportation.
+The largest example is that two in-boundary oil refineries account for 80.4% of point-source industrial emissions in 2021.

 9.2.2 Baseline emissions